SumoLogic/sumologic-kubernetes-collection/deploy/docs/Performance.md

 ### Up to 2000 application pods

+Our test cluster had 210 nodes (AWS m5a.2xlarge instances).
+In addition we ran 1 extra node (m5a.4xlarge) to accommodate the Prometheus pod's memory usage.

+We used 125 GiB GP2 volumes, which allowed for IOPS of 375.
+In addition we attached a 300GiB volume to the Prometheus pod.

-Our test cluster had 210 nodes running an average of 2000 application pods, each generating either 128KB/s logs or 2400 DPM metrics.
+This cluster ran an average of 2000 application pods, each generating either 128KB/s logs or 2400 DPM metrics.
 The application pods had about 10% churn rate.

 Data type | Rate per pod | Min # pods | Max # pods | Max Total rate
 --------- | ------------ | ---------- | ---------- | --------------